NIFTy-PPL/NIFTy/paper/paper.md

 Instead, \texttt{NIFTy.re} tries to approximate the true posterior using VI.
 Compared to classical probabilistic programming languages such as Stan [@Carpenter2017] and frameworks such Pyro [@Bingham2019], NumPyro [@Phan2019], pyMC3 [@Salvatier2016], emcee [@ForemanMackey2013], dynesty [@Speagle2020; @Koposov2023], or BlackJAX [@blackjax2020], \texttt{NIFTy.re} focuses on inference in extremely high-dimensional spaces.
 \texttt{NIFTy.re} exploits the structure of probabilistic models in its VI techniques [@Frank2021].
-With \texttt{NIFTy.re}, the GP models and the VI machinery are now fully accessible in the JAX ecosystem and \texttt{NIFTy.re} components interact seamlessly with other JAX packages such as BlackJAX and JAXopt [@Blondel2021].
+With \texttt{NIFTy.re}, the GP models and the VI machinery are now fully accessible in the JAX ecosystem and \texttt{NIFTy.re} components interact seamlessly with other JAX packages such as BlackJAX and JAXopt/Optax [@Blondel2021; @Deepmind2020Optax].

 # Core Components